About Me

 HTML

-At the end of each post, I try to take a moment to acknowledge the people that have helped shape said post.
+At the end of each post, I try to take a moment to acknowledge the people that helped shape said post.
 This includes both formal citations and a sort of informal note of thanks.

 To my grandfather, my parents, professors, family, friends, and colleagues - I wake up every day and realise that I am a better person because of you.